 Singer, actress and announcer.
 Joined the B.B.C.
 Singers in 1926.
-Address: 24, Landsdowne Road, London, W.11.
-Phone: Park 9396.
-Educated at Ursulines Convent, Liege, Belgium.
-Studied music in Leipzig and London..
+Address: 24.
+Landsdowne Road, London, W.11.
+Educated at Phone: Park 9396.
+Liege, Belgium.
+Ursulines Convent, Studied music in Leipzig and London..
 Travelled extensively in India, Arabia, Persia and Irak.
-Played leads in London amateur societies, Stock Exchange, Lloyds, etc. Has been with the B.B.C. without a break since she joined at Savoy Hill.
-Given a variety and chorus contract at the outbreak of war, and went to Bristol to work in the Variety Department, moving to Bangor in 1941.
+Played leads in London amateur societies, Stock Exchange, Lloyds, etc. Has been with the B.B.C. without a break since she joined at Savoy Given a variety and chorus con-Hill. tract at the outbreak of war, and went to Bristol to work in the Variety Department, moving to Bangor in 1941.
 There, became an announcer, where she presented all Charles Shadwell's broadcasts.
 Returned to London in 1943, in Variety Repertory and when it disbanded, she was offered announcer's job in Bristol, where she is now.
 In the West region, she has compered and produced many shows, including a series of her own.
 Has been in television and has recorded for Columbia and Decca.
 Hobbies: Reading and making her own clothes.